History of Chrysler: Winged logo

 The design shown here is an adaptation of the original medallion logo which Chrysler used on its cars at its inception in 1925.
 The logo was revived for the Chrysler division in 1998, and is often surrounded by a pair of silver wings.
 When sold to Cerberus, Chrysler readopted the Pentastar (see above) as their corporate logo, although the winged logo is still used on the cars themselves.

 Revival of Pentastar

 On May 17, 2007, an internal email stated that Chrysler was going to revive the Pentastar logo, in updated form, after their split from Daimler.
 The new three-dimensional Pentastar was formally introduced when Chrysler LLC began doing business as a private company in August 2007.
 Chrysler cars retained a modified version of the winged logo.

 2014–present

 With the formation of Fiat Chrysler Automobiles in 2014, the stylized letters "FCA" replaced the Pentastar as the official logo.
 The move angered several Chrysler fans who spawned a Facebook page and a petition drive to save it.

-When FCA and PSA Group merged in 2021 to form Stellantis, Chrysler LLC Group (named "Stellantis North America", officially "FCA US"), adopted the Stellantis brand used worldwide.
+When FCA and the PSA Group merged in 2021 to form Stellantis, Chrysler LLC Group (named "Stellantis North America", officially "FCA US"), adopted the Stellantis brand used worldwide.